 A dusting of powdered sugar can also add a nice touch without requiring much extra work.

 Let us know how you decide to top yours in the comments below.
 And if you love this recipe, be sure to leave a 5-star rating to let other readers know just how good it was!

 Looking for more vegan recipes to enjoy for dessert?
 Be sure to try these Foodal favorites next:

 Photos by Kelli McGrane, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on March 31, 2010.
-Last updated: September 10, 2020 at 12:27 pm.
+Last updated September 6, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Kelli McGrane is a Denver-based registered dietitian with a lifelong love of food.
 She holds undergraduate and master’s degrees in nutrition science from Boston University.
 As a registered dietitian, she believes in the importance of food to nourish not only your body, but your soul as well.
 Nutrition is very personal, and you won’t find any food rules here, other than to simply enjoy what you eat.